Evolvus/precision-jasper-operator/README.md

 2) JaspersStarter : http://jasperstarter.cenote.de [Library is packaged ]
 3) Java 8
 4) JasperReports [Library is packaged]
+5) sqlclient
+  a) mysql - if you are using MySQL
+  b) sqlplus - if you are using Oracle

 ## Usage
 ### Download the program